 The main symptoms of the disease are a blocked or runny nose, pain and tenderness in the face.
 The seriousness of obstruction in the nose is related to the degree of pathological changes (swelling, hypertrophy and polyps associated) of the nasal mucosa.
 Accompanied with it, the sufferers may have a headache and feel that the head is heavy.
 Other symptoms show that the sense of smell decreases or even disappears.

-Acupuncture and Chinese herbal medicine have proven to be very effective in treating sinusitis.
-They have no side effects and no surgical procedures required.
-In our clinic, Dr. Xing has already helped quite a lot of sinusitis sufferers relieve their pain.
+Acupuncture and Chinese herbal medicine are generally used in conjunction when treating patients with sinusitis.
+They have minimal side effects and no surgical procedures required.
+In our clinic, Dr. Xing is very passionate about helping sinusitis sufferers relieve their pain.

 Stomach pain is a common clinical symptom.
 Its causes may include acute or chronic gastritis, peptic ulcer, gastric neurosis, gastroptosis, stomach cancer, etc.